io-accelerate/tdl-client-java/README.md

 });
 ```

-If the configuration was correct you should be able to see:
+If the configuration is correct then you should be able to see these lines in the logs:

 ```text
 INFO  c.c.transport.CentralQueueConnection - Starting client